-ILM Level 4 Principles of Leadership and Management for Adult Social Care
+ILM Level 4 certificate in Principles of Leadership and Management for Adult Social Care

 08 Jun 19

 This qualification aims to provide learners who are new or aspiring adult social care managers with the knowledge required to carry out their role effectively in the workplace and progress in their career.

 This qualification has been specifically developed for learners in Northern Ireland.
 The qualification provides essential knowledge about adult social care as well as leadership and management.
 Learners taking this qualification will extend their knowledge base so that they become more effective as leaders and managers in their current roles as well as preparing them for career progression within the adult social care sector.

 Students must achieve 23 CREDITS in total across a range of units, including:

 Leadership, Management and Team Work in Adult Social Care

 Governance, Regulation and Service Improvement in Adult Social Care

 Communication and Information Management in Adult Social Care

 Continuous Improvement and Innovation in Adult Social Care